-Pears in Barolo is a traditional Italian dessert.
-The pears are cooked in Barolo wine, which gives them an intense and rich flavor.
-The wine perfectly complements the sweetness of the pears, creating a delightful contrast.
-This dessert is typically served during autumn and winter when pears are in season.
+Pears in Barolo are a traditional Italian dessert.
+The pears are cooked in Barolo wine, which gives them an intense, rich flavor.
+The wine combines perfectly with the sweetness of the pears, creating a delightful contrast.
+This dessert is typically served in autumn and winter when pears are in season.
 It is an elegant and refined dish that can be paired with a Barolo wine for a complete gastronomic experience.

-Let it simmer for a few minutes, then add the peeled pears with the stem intact and let them cook over very low heat for about half an hour
+Let it simmer for a few minutes, then add the peeled pears with the stem on and cook over very low heat for about half an hour

-Remove the pears from the heat and let them cool, then make vertical cuts in the pears and fan them out on a serving plate or in a bowl, drizzling them with the cooking wine
+Remove the pears from the heat and let them cool, then make a vertical cut in each pear and fan them open; place them on a serving plate or in a bowl and drizzle them with the cooking wine

 Italia